Facebook Pixel ICM Photography: A Guide to Intentional Camera Movement

 Now, you might be wondering, “What’s the best subject for ICM photography?”
 Well, the fantastic thing about ICM is that you can get creative with just about anything!
 But as you’re starting out, it’s helpful to pick a subject with clear lines and interesting shapes.

-Imagine rows of majestic trees in a forest or the captivating horizon line at a beautiful beach.
+For example, common ICM subjects are rows of trees in a forest or strong horizon lines at the beach.
 Even the edges of tall buildings can make for captivating ICM subjects.
-The more color and texture you can include in your scene, the better – it adds some wonderful pizzazz to your shot!
+And the more color and texture you can find in your scene, the better – it adds some wonderful pizzazz and definition to your shots!

 Intentional camera movement (ICM) photography

-Here’s a little tip: Shooting in low-light conditions is ideal for ICM.
-So if you can, try to plan your ICM adventures during the magical golden hours – just after sunrise and just before sunset – or during the enchanting blue hour.
+A quick tip: Shooting in low-light conditions is ideal for ICM, but you also want to make sure that the light is good (i.e., relatively soft).
+So if you can, try to plan your ICM adventures during the magical golden hours – just after sunrise and just before sunset – or during the blue hour.
 Working at night can also produce some stunning results.

-Of course, you can experiment with ICM in bright light too – like on a sunny afternoon – but in that case, you’ll often need to use a filter to prevent overexposure.
+Of course, you can experiment with ICM in bright light too – like on a sunny afternoon – but in that case, you’ll often need to use a filter to prevent overexposure, and the harsher light can result in harsh contrasts.
+(Not that harsh contrast is always bad, but it’s just something to keep in mind!)

 Step 2: Select your settings and compose